HsiaoLeo/AlgorithmNote/search/Note.md

 - # B-tree
 1. **Definition**
     - a M-way Search Tree.
+    - All Leaf Nodes must have the same Depth.
     - Three kind of node: Root node,Non-Leaf node and Leaf node
         1. Root node:

-            A kind of Non-Leaf node,but the number of key values in the node cannot be less than 1
+            A kind of Non-Leaf node,but the number of key values in the node cannot be less than $1$
         1. Non-Leaf node:

-            As with M-way tree,node can have up to $M-1$ key values and $M$ child nodes, but the number of key values cannot be less than $\lceil M/2 \rceil -1$ and the number of sub-nodes cannot be less than $\lceil M/2 \rceil$.
+            As with M-way tree,node can have up to $M-1$ key values and $M$ sub-nodes., but the number of key values cannot be less than $\lceil M/2 \rceil -1$ and the number of sub-nodes cannot be less than $\lceil M/2 \rceil$.
         1. Leaf node:

-            The number of key values are between $M-1$ and $\lceil M/2 \rceil -1$ and no sub-nodes.
+            The number of key values are $M-1 \ldots \lceil M/2 \rceil -1$ and no sub-nodes.
 1. **Important Operation**
     - Insert Step:
         1. Search for the Leaf node that needs to be inserted